cu-ecen-aeld/assignment-2-arashizadi/README.md

 Hi there, welcome to my fork of ecen-5305.
 I'm going to document what I have done here to help peer reviewers understand the changes that I have introduced as part of assignments and initial setup.

 ## My Setup
 - My primary system is a Windows 11 machine.
-For coding in Linux environment, I wired up a Raspberry Pi 5 to my LAN and I SSH into it.
-I use VSCode as my main IDE and it's easy to run remote projects from my Pi on Windows.
-TLDR all the source code that I commit is coming from my Pi.
+For coding in Linux environment, I usually ssh into my local Raspberry Pi 5, however based on the assignment requirnments, I had to switch to WSL as Raspberry Pi is running natively on aarch as suppose to required x86, and used Kali Linux to do the assignment.
-- For GitHub Action Runner, I Use Debian via WSL running on my Windows 11 machine.
+- For GitHub Action Runner, I Use Debian via WSL.

 ## Things I changed generally outside of homework
 - ### Modified README.md
 This is an obvious one, This text is here because I modified the contents of README.md.
 Furthermore, I added a github action build badge to showcase the latest state of build.

+- ### Modified .gitignore
+Ignores Devbox configs and ARM GNU Toolchain src.

 - ### Jetify Devbox Support
 [Devbox](https://www.jetify.com/devbox) creates an ephemeral shell locally which helps to bootstrap the environment specific to project.
 The benefit of this is that since I have other projects running on my Pi, each installed package only works within the same Devbox shell instance, making my Pi bloat-free.
 Furthermore I'm able to install specific versions of each package compatible with project requirements.
 For this project, I specified to install the latest ruby version and cmake v3.31 which is the latest compatible version avaialble in nix store (where Devbox installs package from).
 To see the configurations, checkout [devbox.json](https://github.com/cu-ecen-aeld/assignment-1-arashizadi-1/blob/main/devbox.json).
 In practice, whenever I run `devbox shell`, it would install those packages if they're not already in cache and as soon as I exit the shell, it would unlink those packages, making them unavailable on my primary shell.
+I also added a custom shell script for setting up arm-gnu-toolchain and Python 3.8, when `devbox run setup` gets executed.
+On top of that, I've also added a step in GitHub Action test workflow which uses [devbox-install-action](https://github.com/jetify-com/devbox-install-action) to install cmake and other dependencies needed to be present in the runner instance, using the devbox.json.

 - ### Note on using arm64 arch, instead of x64 locally
 Things are working so far.
 The good thing is that my custom runner is x64 so in practice, I test my code in both arm64 and x64.